syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.MVC/help-pane-template.md

 documentation: ug
 ---

-# HelpPaneTemplate
+# Help pane

-The [HelpPaneTemplate](https://help.syncfusion.com/cr/aspnetmvc-js2/syncfusion.ej2.ribbon.ribbon.html#Syncfusion_EJ2_Ribbon_Ribbon_HelpPaneTemplate) property in the Ribbon Control allows you to customize the appearance and functionality of the help pane.
-The pane is positioned on the right side of the ribbon header row and can be customized by providing a template for its content.
+The users can access help content for tasks like controlling document permissions, sharing features, and more using the [HelpPaneTemplate](https://help.syncfusion.com/cr/aspnetmvc-js2/syncfusion.ej2.ribbon.ribbon.html#Syncfusion_EJ2_Ribbon_Ribbon_HelpPaneTemplate) property, which is located on the right side of the Ribbon.

 {% tabs %}
 {% highlight c# tabtitle="Index.cshtml" %}